echohack/deckbuilder/design.md

 Reveal: Flip over a hidden card at your location.
 If the card you flip over has a Secret effect, execute it.

-Sabotague: Flip over a revealed card at your location.
+Cloak: Flip over a revealed card at your location.
 Any damage remains on the card.

 Spy: Look at a hidden card but don't reveal.